cardano-foundation/developer-portal/docs/integrate-cardano/multi-witness-transactions-cli.md

 ## Use case

-There are many possible reasons why you would want to have multiple wallets sending their ADA in a single transaction.
+There are many possible reasons why you would want to have multiple wallets sending their ada in a single transaction.
 One is, you own two wallets (**payment1** and **payment2**) and you want to spend it on something that...

 * costs more than you have in any of your two wallets,
 * but **both amounts combined** would cover the costs.